 Reid said this is the most attention any production she has been in has ever gotten.

-Jody, and the series overall, vocalizes that abuse in a relationship is not always physical.
+Overall, Jody and the series vocalize that relationship abuse is not always physical.

 “It is emotional, it is financial, it is verbal — it is slowly ebbing away a person’s self until they don’t think they can leave anymore.”

 But unlike most depictions of abuse, Maid shows how complex the dynamic is between Alex and Sean, the father of her child.
 He is monstrous to her, but not portrayed as a monster, and instead as a man stuck in his own cycle of trauma and alcoholism.

 This helps viewers understand that though Alex must leave him, it isn't as simple or easy as if he was a caricature of pure evil all the time.

 The series also portrays an unflinching look at poverty and how exhausting it can be and how hard it is to get out of.